Phaen/Polynar/README.md

 A few options are applicable to every type of data.

 * **limit** *(unsigned integer, optional)* <br/> The maximum amount of items encoded.
 When supplied, it will automatically decode all the items that were initially encoded by the same method call.
+* **preProc** *(function, optional)* <br/> A function to pass the items through before encoding, the new items will be whatever the function returns.
+The initial items do not have to be compliant with the encoding options.
+* **postProc** *(function, optional)* <br/> A function to pass the items through after decoding, the new items will be whatever the function returns.

 ### Character sets
 A character set is a set of characters that can be used for encoding and decoding purposes.
 There are a few ways to supply a character set to Polynar methods.
 A character set needs to cover at least one character.